 Better For Handling Complex Tasks

-The main advantage of using a strong modern CPU is the ability to leverage multiple cores for multi-tasking.
+The main advantage of using a strong modern CPU is the ability to leverage multiple cores for better performance.
 CPU’s excel at this and will make certain complex tasks much easier.
 For this reason, processing 3D scenes is usually done via CPU rendering.

 Even the best GPUs on the market tend to come with a maximum inbuilt memory of 12GB.
 While this may be overkill for things like gaming, photo and video editors pushing their machines during intense tasks will find that you max this out very quickly.
 CPUs can take advantage of much higher amounts of RAM.
+This cache memory proves to be very important for rendering.
 High-end design rigs might have upwards of 32-64GB.

 Graphics card drivers are notorious for causing bugs and crashes.
 With regular updates, you might not notice that your drivers need replacing, or there may be bugs in the latest patch.
 When this happens, there is a good chance you are going to run into rendering issues at a later point.
 CPU architecture is much more stable and will not crash unless the part overheats.

 CPUs provide incredible levels of quality and precision.
-If you are looking for the maximum possible quality, to push the boundaries as far as possible, getting the strongest possible CPU is definitely the way to go.
+If you are looking for the maximum possible quality, to push the boundaries as far as possible, getting a CPU with the right amount of speed is definitely the way to go.

 Easy to Add Nodes